HallidayInc/edr/crates/edr_deno/README.md

 ### Local build

 Run `make deno-package` from the repository root to compile `edr_deno` for your platform and create a release archive.

+Compilation uses the `deno_bindgen` procedural macros which invoke the `deno` binary.
+Ensure Deno is installed and available in `PATH` when building.
+The GitHub workflow installs it via `denoland/setup-deno@v1`.